Ax0l0ti/Uni-Notes/Yr1 Notes📗/Semester 1/DB & DM/DM/FSM Turing Machines.md

 ##### 6. Turing Machines:

-- Turing Machines are a more powerful computational model than FSM.
+- Turing Machines are a more powerful computational model than [[Finite Automata & Regular Languages|Finite State Machines]].
 - Consists of an infinite tape, a read/write head, and a finite set of states.
 - Can simulate the logic of any algorithm and solve problems that FSMs cannot.